Don't Mind the Leetcode Grind

-Leetcode is one of those polarizing topics that you either love or hate.
+Leetcode is a polarizing topic when it comes to technical interviews.
 But what exactly is it?
-And does it even deserve your attention?
+And does it deserve your attention?

 The “grind” bit aside, Leetcode is just a platform where you can solve programming puzzles of varying difficulty that cover a wide range of data structures and algorithms (DSA) topics, like trees, dynamic programming, linked lists, string manipulation, and much more.
 Many of these problems require that you find an optimal solution, in terms of time or space complexity (or both).

 Used generally, the term “Leetcode” (or, in its verb form, to Leetcode) doesn’t necessarily refer to that particular platform.
 Rather, it refers to a range of platforms—including Hackerrank, Geeksforgeeks, CodeChef, and more—that are meant to help you practice solving technical interview problems and coding puzzles.